hexagonix/Doc/Hexagonix/REL.en.md

 <div align="justify">

-You can get the latest versions of Hexagonix and Andromeda by going to the [releases] area (https://github.com/hexagonix/hexagonix/releases).
+You can get the latest versions of Hexagonix and Andromeda by going to the [releases](https://github.com/hexagonix/hexagonix/releases) area.

 </div>